 How To Avoid Lender-Paid PMI

 There’s no way to avoid paying for LPMI in some way if you have less than a 20% down payment.
 You can go with BPMI to avoid the higher rate, but you still end up paying it on a monthly basis until you reach at least 20% equity.
 In that case, you’re back to the original amount from the BPMI scenario.

 How To Get Rid Of PMI (If You Already Have It)

 Your letter should be sent to your mortgage servicer and include the reason you believe you’re eligible for cancellation.
 Reasons for cancellation include the following:

 - Reaching 20% equity in your home.
 (Regardless of whether you made extra payments toward your principal in order to get there faster.)

 - Based on significant improvements to your home.
 If you’ve made home improvements that substantially increase the value of your home, you can have mortgage insurance removed.
 If your loan is owned by Fannie Mae, you must have 25% equity or more.
 The Freddie Mac requirement is still 20%.

 - Based on increases in your home value not related to home improvements.
 If you’re requesting removal of your mortgage insurance based on natural increases in your property value due to market conditions, Fannie Mae and Freddie Mac require you to have 25% equity if the request is made 2 – 5 years after you close on your loan.
 After 5 years, you only have to have 20% equity.
 In any case, you’ll be paying for BPMI for at least 2 years.

-If you don’t request the mortgage insurance cancellation on a 1-unit primary property or second home, PMI is automatically canceled when you reach 22% equity based on the original loan amortization schedule, assuming you’re current on your loan.
+If you don’t request the mortgage insurance cancellation on a single-unit primary property or second home, PMI is automatically canceled when you reach 22% equity based on the original loan amortization schedule, assuming you’re current on your loan payments.